milonmaze/privacy-terms-observatory/www.att.com/legal/terms.consumerServiceAgreement.html.md

 Participation in the Access from AT&T program is open to participants in the following “Qualifying Programs”:

-the U.S. Supplemental Nutrition Assistance Program (SNAP); and the Supplemental Security Income (SSI) program in the State of California (California residents only).
+the Federal Communication Commission’s Affordable Connectivity Program (ACP) the U.S. Supplemental Nutrition Assistance Program (SNAP); and the Supplemental Security Income (SSI) program in the State of California (California residents only). the National School Lunch Program.

-AT&T may, in its sole discretion. expand the scope of “Qualifying Programs” for the Access from AT&T program Visit att.com/internet/access/ for more details on additional Qualifying Programs, if any
+AT&T may, in its sole discretion. expand the scope of “Qualifying Programs” for the Access from AT&T program.
+Access from AT&T is also available to households with income below 200% of federal poverty guidelines.

+Visit att.com/internet/access/ for more details on additional Qualifying Programs, if any, and for more details about qualifying based on income.

 6.17.5 Qualifying Home Internet Services: